rkwright/sim-hurricane/README.md

 # sim-hurricane
 An exploration of simulating the behaviour of hurricanes.
 Based on the work of Greg Holland (published in Monthly Weather Review).
 This code was originally written in Fortran-77 (!) by Michael Drayton and has previously  been ported (by the author) to C++ with graphics in OpenGL.
-This implementation is written in modern JavaScript (but not ES6) and uses WebGL (three.js) for graphics.
+This implementation is written in modern JavaScript (ES6) and uses WebGL (three.js) for graphics.

 *Note that this port is very much a work-in-progress.
 It does not yet work.*

 #### Overview

 This is a simple time-stepping model of hurricanes based on the work of Greg Holland,.
-The original paper is http://journals.ametsoc.org/doi/pdf/10.1175/1520-0493%281980%29108%3C1212%3AAAMOTW%3E2.0.CO%3B2
+The original paper is [here](http://journals.ametsoc.org/doi/pdf/10.1175/1520-0493%281980%29108%3C1212%3AAAMOTW%3E2.0.CO%3B2).